The N.C. REAL ID will make it more convenient when you need to board a commercial airplane or visit a military base or other federal facility.

 What if my name does not match my birth certificate or other documentation?

-If your name has changed and does not match the name on your birth certificate, passport or other identifying information, you must provide a proof of name change, such as a marriage certificate, divorce decree or document from the courts or Register of Deeds.
+If your name has changed and does not match the name on your birth certificate, passport or other identifying information, you must provide a proof of name change, such as a certified marriage license or certified marriage certificate, certified divorce decree or document from the courts or Register of Deeds.

 What happens if I don't have an N.C.
 REAL ID driver license or ID card and I want to fly domestically or enter a federal facility?

 Beginning Oct.
-1, 2020, however, you will need an N.C.
-REAL ID driver license or ID card, or a standard license or ID (plus other federally accepted forms of ID), to board flights or get into federal installations, nuclear power plants and military bases.
+1, 2020, if you don’t have an N.C.
+REAL ID driver license or ID card, you will need to provide additional identification along with your standard license or ID to board flights or to get into federal installations, nuclear power plants and military bases.

-After these dates, anyone without an N.C.
-REAL ID driver license or ID card should plan ahead by contacting the federal facility or military base to determine what identification is required.
+Anyone without an N.C.
+REAL ID driver license or ID card should plan ahead by contacting the Transportation Security Administration or the federal facility or military base to determine what identification is required.

 What federal facilities in North Carolina will require an N.C.
 REAL ID driver license or ID card for admittance?